I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiadrvitem-getfirstchilditem.md

 ## -remarks
 <p>Minidrivers typically use this method to retrieve the first child item in a driver item folder.
 The item being searched must be a folder item.</p>

-<p>Minidrivers typically use this method to retrieve the first child item in a driver item folder.
-The item being searched must be a folder item.</p>

 ## -requirements
 <table>
 <tr>